fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/groupby.md

 heading: GroupBy
 ---

-GroupBy is used to group related data in a `DataTable`.
-It groups the rows that have the same values in one or more columns.
+`GroupBy` is used to group the rows that have the same values in one or more columns.
 For example, if a particular column has the same values in different rows, `groupBy` will arrange these rows in a group.

 When you apply `groupBy` into a `DataTable`, it transforms the data and creates a new `DataTable`.
 The syntax to apply groupBy to the `DataTable` in the DataStore is given below: